theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-connect-and-communicate-with-services.md

 <properties
-   pageTitle="Verbindung und Kommunikation mit Diensten in Azure Service Fabric | Microsoft Azure" description="Hier erfahren Sie, wie Sie Dienste in Service Fabric auflösen, eine Verbindung herstellen und die Kommunikation mit den Diensten einrichten." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Connect and communicate with services in Azure Service Fabric | Microsoft Azure" description="Learn how to resolve, connect, and communicate with services in Service Fabric." services="service-fabric" documentationCenter=".net" authors="vturecek"